Federated database system: Autonomy

 The ANSI/X3/SPARC Study Group outlined a three level data description architecture, the components of which are the conceptual schema, internal schema and external schema of databases.
 The three level architecture is however inadequate to describing the architectures of an FDBS.
 It was therefore extended to support the three dimensions of the FDBS namely Distribution, Autonomy and Heterogeneity.
 The five level schema architecture is explained below.

 Concurrency control

 The Heterogeneity and Autonomy requirements pose special challenges concerning concurrency control in an FDBS, which is crucial for the correct execution of its concurrent transactions (see also Global concurrency control).
 Achieving global serializability, the major correctness criterion, under these requirements has been characterized as very difficult and unsolved.
-Commitment ordering, introduced in 1991, has provided a general solution for this issue (See Global serializability; See Commitment ordering also for the architectural aspects of the solution).

 Five level schema architecture for FDBSs

 The five level schema architecture includes the following: